manu29d/fmdd-test-html/README.md

 npm run dev
 ```

-This command will watch for changes in your HTML and CSS files, and automatically rebuild the project.
+This command will watch for changes in your HTML and CSS files, and automatically rebuild the css file.

 ## Deployment